uragecz/json-to-react-form/README.md

   name: string
 ) => void
 onInputChange?: (checked: boolean | number | string, name: string) => void

+// You can add your classname for our elements to add your own style classes?: {
+  // for input element
+  input?: string
+  // for input element in error state inputError?: string
+  // eye icon button on password type button pswdButton?: string
+  // wrapper around error icon and error message errorContainer?: string
+  // for error icon
+  errorIcon?: string
+  // for error message
+  errorMessage?: string
+  // for button elements
+  button?: string
+  // for title
+  title?: string
+  // for wrapper around children childrenWrapper?: string
+}

 // We provide our own components by default, but if you want you can provide your own with own, it's super easy ! component?: {